 Practicing proper electrical safety methods isn’t only about following Occupational Safety and Health Administration (OSHA) regulations, it is about keeping your job site safe.
 Improper practices around electricity can severely injure or even kill someone on your job.
-McClellan Sales can help your company follow OSHA regulations.
+MC Tool & Safety can help your company follow OSHA regulations.
 By practicing proper electrical safety methods, you can better ensure the safety of your job site and your employees.

 Top 5 Proper Electrical Safety Methods